a-suenami/tg_auth-platform_auth-platform/README.md

 Run rubocop and rspec before committing.

 # Typing with sorbet
+Ruby files should be type-annotated.
+But you don't need annotate under these directories:

+- 'app/controllers'
+- 'app/helpers'
+- 'config'
+- 'db'

+You should always type model scripts, service scripts and scripts under lib directory.

+Typing of concern/helper scripts (which are included from another script) may be little bit hard, so you can `typed: false` for these scripts.

 ## Generating RBIs
 After **installing or updating gems**, you need to run this:
 - `bundle exec tapioca gem`